yaelth/drive/README.md

 Please see file `drive-gen/README.md` for more information.

 ### Platform Packages

-For curated packages on your favorite platform, please see file [Platform Packages.md](https://github.com/odeke-em/drive/blob/master/platform_packages.md).
+For packages on your favorite platform, please see file [Platform Packages.md](https://github.com/odeke-em/drive/blob/master/platform_packages.md).

 Is your platform missing a package?
 Feel free to prepare / contribute an installation package and then submit a PR to add it in.

+#### Automation Scripts

+You can install scripts for automating major drive commands and syncing from [drive-google wiki](https://gitlab.com/jean-christophe-manciot/Drive/wikis/home), also described in [platform_packages.md](https://github.com/odeke-em/drive/blob/master/platform_packages.md)).
+Some screenshots are available [here](https://gitlab.com/jean-christophe-manciot/Drive/wikis/home#drive-menu-screenshots).

 ### Cross Compilation